 Therefore, it was and continues to be important to us that the means and methods we use for our actions be straightforward and relatively simple to obtain and prepare, allowing them to spread and be used by anyone who decides to move toward the new urban guerrilla warfare.
-These include gasoline, jerry cans, camping gas canisters, and candles that can easily be obtained at a supermarket, but also improvised timing mechanisms that - after the appropriate "research" in technical manuals and guides available on the Internet, plus a little innovative imagination anyone is capable of fabricating.
+These include gasoline, jerry cans, camping gas canisters, and candles that can easily be obtained at a supermarket, but also improvised timing mechanisms that - after the appropriate "research" in technical manuals and guides available on the Internet, plus a little innovative imagination - anyone is capable of fabricating.

 We certainly aren't forgetting that, while "everyone does everything," each person also has their own separate abilities and personal inclinations, and it would be a mistake to gloss over those differences.
 With desire and mutual understanding as our guide, each of us undertook to do what we felt most capable of.
 For example, if someone was a good driver or a skillful thief, or perhaps had a knack for writing, that didn't mean their creative abilities would be suppressed in the name of some false collective homogeneity.
-It was up to each comrade to offer their groups are also experimenting with a new international liberatory project as accomplices in the alliance known as the International Revolutionary Front/Informal Anarchist Federation.
+It was up to each comrade to offer their abilities and methodologies to the other comrades without making a "sacrifice" of their own participation, and it was even better if that happened in the broadest possible way, going beyond the narrow context of the collective and facilitating access by the entirety of the antiauthoritarian current - for example, through the publication of practical guides like those released by some German comrades, which contain a number of different ways to make explosive devices.